-The MSc programme in Organic Agriculture and Food Systems (EUR-Organic) is a unique degree that combines high-ranking research environments with state-of-the-art knowledge from industry leaders in organic food production.
-It prepares students to develop the solutions of tomorrow.
-Students will focus on goals such as high crop yields, high animal welfare, and low environmental impact.
-They will learn how agriculture systems and current methods of food production work.
-They will focus on developing intelligent solutions to problems.
+The MSc programme in Organic Agriculture and Food Systems (EUR-Organic) is a unique degree combining high-ranking research environments with state-of-the-art knowledge from industry leaders in organic food production.
+It prepares students to develop the solutions of tomorrow focusing on goals such as high crop yields, high animal welfare, and low environmental impact.
+Students also learn how agriculture systems and current methods of food production work.

 AN INTERNATIONAL DOUBLE DEGREE

 This programme is a collaboration between four leading European universities in the field of agriculture and life sciences (Aarhus University, University of Hohenheim in Stuttgart, University of Natural Resources and Life Science in Vienna, and Warsaw University of Life Sciences).

-Students will spend one year at their chosen home university and one year at their chosen host university, and will receive degrees from both institutions.
-Each university takes a different thematic approach to organic food production.
-Aarhus University’s specialisms include organic agriculture with focus on animal or plant production, health, and welfare/nutrition.
+Students spend one year at their chosen home university and one year at their chosen host university, and receive degrees from both institutions.
+Each university takes a different thematic approach to organic food production, with Aarhus University’s specialisms including organic agriculture with a focus on animal or plant production, health, and welfare/nutrition.

 For detailed information on the different universities’ specialisms, visit www.eur-organic.eu.

 AN IDEAL STUDY ENVIRONMENT

 Denmark is a world leader in organic food production, which provides the ideal setting for specialising in this field.
 The Danish government was one of the first to prioritise organic production, and an increasingly high percentage of food produced in Denmark today is organic.

 This programme gives students an international profile, network and perspective.
-Students will be exposed to differing parameters in different countries and agriculture systems around the world.
-They will learn from their peers’ different ways of approaching a problem – a perfect preparation for a future career in an increasingly globalised industry.
+Students will be exposed to differing parameters in different countries and agriculture systems around the world, and they will learn from their peers’ different ways of approaching a problem – a perfect preparation for a future career in an increasingly globalised industry.

-Graduates from the programme can choose from a wide range of careers in supporting organic farming development.
+Graduates can choose from a wide range of careers in supporting organic farming development.
 Recent graduates have worked in research, with authorities and advisory services in primary production, and even in teaching.